 We will take measures to ensure that your personal information is treated in a confidential manner according to the Freedom of Information and Protection of Privacy Act (FOIPPA) and will share the necessary and relevant information only for the purposes of:

-The access to and privacy of personal health information will be guided by the following Privacy Code Principles consistent with provincial and federal legislation.
+The access to and privacy of personal health information will be guided by St. Joseph’s General Hospital's Privacy Code principles, consistent with provincial and federal legislation.